 Prime and Composite Numbers List (Chart)

-Identify the number of prime numbers given in the chart below and also with the help of this table, students can write the list of composite numbers from 1 to 100.
+Identify the number of prime numbers given in the chart below and also with the help of this table, students can identify the list of composite numbers from 1 to 100.

-From the given chart you can see the smallest prime number is 2 and smallest composite number is 4.
+From the given chart you can see the smallest prime number is 2 and the smallest composite number is 4.

 Students can also practice by creating charts for prime numbers from 1 to 1000 and similarly for composite numbers.